zangrand/ansible-k8s/README.md

 ## Deployment on an OpenStack cloud

-It is supposed the hosts on which your Kubernetes cluster will be deployed NOT already exist.
+It is supposed the hosts on which your Kubernetes cluster will be deployed are NOT existing yet.
 The provided Ansible playbook is able to create and configure properly all hosts (i.e. VMs) on an OpenStack cloud and deploy Kubernetes on them.

 To do it, edit the file openstack_config.yaml and fill up all required attributes (i.e. OS_AUTH_URL, OS_PROJECT_NAME, OS_USERNAME, etc), the same used for accessing OpenStack by its client.
+OS_CACERT must point to the TLS CA certificate bundle file (see https://wiki.egi.eu/wiki/Federated_Cloud_APIs_and_SDKs#CA_Certificates).

+Three authentication/authorization methods are available: OpenStack username/password, EGI Check-in and VOMS proxy.
+The last two works for cloud resources where respectively EGI Check-in and VOMS support are enabled via OS-FEDERATION.
+For each case, the required attributes are described in the openstack_config.yaml file.
+If your TLS CA certificate bundle fails, use the tls-ca-bundle.pem file in ansible-k8s/config/, that is the CA certificate required by both the CloudVeneto cloud and the INFN-PADOVA-STACK FedCloud site.

 Moreover, please define the VMs characteristics of the master and nodes, in terms of name, flavor, and image.
 Finally, specify the number of nodes (i.e. OS_NODES) is expected to be composed of your cluster.

 Verify if the 'shade' Python module is available on your environment, otherwise install it: